Every iPhone has been a great iPhone – and nearly all of them have been excellent. Love 'em or hate 'em, Apple knows how

 The iPhone 5 was a brilliant phone when it was released in 2012, and it was still pretty great when Apple dressed it up in plastic and knocked £80 off the price in 2013.
 And those colours!
 Whether or not you liked them, you have to admit they were daring (or utterly mad) picks by Apple.

-But as the only iPhone ever released specifically to be a "lesser than" model, it was hard to drum up too much enthusiasm for its release.
+But as the only iPhone ever released to date specifically to be a "lesser than" model, it was hard to drum up too much enthusiasm for its release.
 It was a year-old iPhone housed in cheaper materials to save a chunk of change, yet it was still a pricey Apple device.
 If it was your first iPhone, the 5c was probably still one heck of an introduction.
 But for the rest of us, it just couldn't stack up.

 19) iPhone 3GS (2009)

 When the iPhone 3GS launched in 2009, it was certainly a notable enhancement over the prior iPhone 3G.
 The "S" stood for speed, and it was surely felt: the 3GS ran upwards of twice as fast as its sluggish predecessor, plus it added a better camera – with video capabilities! – along with voice control.

 But in the historical context of core iPhone upgrades, it feels like one of the least consequential of the bunch.
 It doesn't help that it's sandwiched by the upgrade to 3G data on one end and the iPhone 4's beautiful design and Retina display on the other.
 If you got the 3GS, you surely appreciated the upgrade.
 If you didn't, well, you didn't miss that much.